FernandoTorres/StandarCadLibrary/README.md

 Collection of highly reusable CAD models.

-So far in this hopefully growing collection:
+So far available in this hopefully growing collection:

 * [Arduino Uno Board][1]
 * [HS 311 Servo Motor][2]